 During the FY18 to FY24 funding cycle, LCs worked to develop and carry out policy initiatives such as:

 NASHP conducted three policy academies with state teams.
-These teams included representatives from state Medicaid agencies, public health agencies, and mental health and substance use agencies.
+These teams included representatives from state Medicaid agencies, public health agencies, and mental health and substance use agencies.- Cohort one focused on improving access to care for pregnant and parenting people with substance use disorders and mental health conditions.

 The National Conference of State Legislatures (NCSL) supported four cohorts of legislators and legislative staff who are experienced or emerging leaders in MCH to develop legislation specific to their state’s needs.
 Across the four cohorts, 102 members representing 42 states and one U.S. territory participated in the MCH fellows program.